yssource/rhai/doc/src/language/modules/export.md

 {{#include ../../links.md}}

-The easiest way to expose a package of functions as a self-contained [module] is to do it via a Rhai script itself.
+The easiest way to expose a collection of functions as a self-contained [module] is to do it via a Rhai script itself.

 See the section on [_Creating a Module from AST_]({{rootUrl}}/rust/modules/ast.md) for more details.